Here are answers to some frequently asked questions regarding this year’s bowling season.

 Will my child miss any school?

 Bowling meets are typically scheduled right after school through the week and end-of-year tournaments sometimes happen on weekdays.
 This may require your child to have an early release for regular meets or miss an entire day of school for tournaments.
-Coach Jen and/or your school’s parent representative will take care of arranging the early release/missed days with your school’s administrators.
+The Head Coach and/or your school’s parent representative will take care of arranging the early release/missed days with your school’s administrators.
 As always, the make-up of any missed schoolwork is your child’s responsibility.
 Academic eligibility rules apply at all times.

 *Note: Your child must be in school for the entire day of a meet in order to be eligible to bowl.
 Please do not schedule doctor, dentist or other non-essential appointments on the day of a meet.